rdoetjes/tuts/hacking_80s_90s/atf1_carphone/.source.txt

 // --- Main Program ---
 main:
-        jsr setup
+        // setup the cia, sid and reset variables jsr setup

-        // Wait until the 600ms preamble is finished lda timer_600ms_lapsed

         // send preeamble 600ms 2050hz
         jsr ms600_preeamble
         // process the dial
         jsr process_dial
+        //reset the variables so we can do it again jsr reset_var
-        // do it twice like a car phone does, we found out in the past that this increased the reliability jsr reset_var
+        // do it twice like a car phone does, we found out in the past that this increased the reliability jsr process_dial
-        jsr process_dial

-stop_loop:
+        // turn frequency to 0Hz (silence)
         jsr hz0
+        // exit to basic
         jmp ($A002)

 reset_var: